-- Specifically, as described in detail in Section 3.5 of the Application, the Pattullo Gas Line - currently supplies all or a portion of natural gas to approximately 35,000 customers in Burnaby, - New Westminster and Coquitlam.
-Not replacing the existing system capacity of the Pattullo Gas - Line would lead to a loss of gas supply to approximately 10,700 customers during the coldest - 25 days of the year when peak demand occurs.
-This includes approximately 2,100 customers in - Burnaby, 2,800 customers in New Westminster, and 5,800 customers in Coquitlam.
-Further, - 27 based on FEI's 20-year forecast, an additional 14,800 customers (for a total of approximately - 28 25,500 customers) would be without gas during cold winter periods by 2039. - 29 Therefore, FEI must replace the distribution system capacity of the Pattullo Gas Line prior to its - 30 decommissioning in 2023 to continue to provide safe and reliable natural gas supply to - 31 customers. - 32 As explained in Sections 3.3.2 and 3.6 of the Application, in addition to distribution supply - capacity, the Pattullo Gas Line provides system resiliency for customers in the Metro Vancouver - 34 area.
-By supporting flexible operation of the Metro Vancouver distribution system, this resiliency - 35 allows FEI to maintain safe and reliable supply to all customers during outages or failures of - 36 other feeds to the Metro Vancouver distribution system.
-FEI investigated and pursued alternatives that would replace both the distribution capacity and the system resiliency benefits of the Pattullo Gas Line.
-However, FEI has determined that there is no feasible Project alternative that would replace the system resiliency benefits of the Pattullo Gas Line, while also meeting the schedule constraints of the PGR Project.
-Therefore, FEI concluded that the resiliency benefits of the Pattullo Gas Line cannot be replaced at this time and another project or system improvement will have to be undertaken at a later date to restore Metro Vancouver's system resiliency.
+- 1 Burnaby, 2,800 customers in New Westminster, and 5,800 customers in Coquitlam.
+Further, - 2 based on FEI's 20-year forecast, an additional 14,800 customers (for a total of approximately - 3 25,500 customers) would be without gas during cold winter periods by 2039. - 4 Therefore, FEI must replace the distribution system capacity of the Pattullo Gas Line prior to its - 5 decommissioning in 2023 to continue to provide safe and reliable natural gas supply to - 6 customers.

+7 As explained in Sections 3.3.2 and 3.6 of the Application, in addition to distribution supply capacity, the Pattullo Gas Line provides system resiliency for customers in the Metro Vancouver 8 9 area.
+By supporting flexible operation of the Metro Vancouver distribution system, this resiliency 10 allows FEI to maintain safe and reliable supply to all customers during outages or failures of other feeds to the Metro Vancouver distribution system.
+FEI investigated and pursued 11 12 alternatives that would replace both the distribution capacity and the system resiliency benefits 13 of the Pattullo Gas Line.
+However, FEI has determined that there is no feasible Project alternative that would replace the system resiliency benefits of the Pattullo Gas Line, while also 14 15 meeting the schedule constraints of the PGR Project.
+Therefore, FEI concluded that the 16 resiliency benefits of the Pattullo Gas Line cannot be replaced at this time and another project or system improvement will have to be undertaken at a later date to restore Metro Vancouver's system resiliency.